essafio/dep-graph-generator/README.md

 # Dependency graph generator
 A tool to generate dependency graphs for Gradle-based projects hosted on an organization's GitLab.

-It uses GitLab API to fetch project data from repositories and Graphviz to draw thr graphs.
+It uses GitLab API to fetch project data from repositories and Graphviz to draw the graphs.

 ## Install